-A Gallup survey found that 55% of American adults don't have a will in place, which is unfortunate since a will can be one of the cornerstones of your estate.2
+A recent survey found that two out of every three American adults don't have a will in place, which is unfortunate since a will can be one of the cornerstones of your estate strategy.

-The will is a crucial legal document that helps outline what you own, how you want to distribute your assets, and who is to care for any minor dependents on you at the time of your death.
+The will is a crucial legal document that helps outline what you own, how you want to distribute your assets, and who is to care for any minor dependents at the time of your death.
 A will can also help business owners successfully and efficiently transition their assets.
-If you don't have a will in place, then any questions connected to your estate will get resolved through the courts' probate process.3
+If you don't have a will in place, then any questions connected to your estate will get resolved through the courts' probate process.